![]() |

 trails

 while wearing the Escape Socks.
 Field Report: I did manage to break one of my toes during the test period (not while wearing the socks) and the Escape socks have provided enough cushioning going uphill or on flat terrain that it does not hurt very badly at all.
 The exception would be going downhill or on sharp rocks.
 I can really feel the pain in my toe when walking on either of the latter mentioned terrains, but I believe this is because I use my toes more in these situations while hiking and has nothing to do with the socks' performance.
 The Escape socks have been exposed to quite a bit of moisture.
 In Maine’s Baxter State Park I arrived to find the trails completely flooded from storms and it rained heavily everyday I was there except one.
 Everything was wet and I had to make an effort to keep my feet from becoming completely submerged on almost every step I took.
 At night I hung my socks in my tent (as it continued to rain) and they managed to dry out before I awoke for a summit run on the only dry day I saw.
-I was very glad as I took the Dudley route (the steepest trail) up Katadyn and ended up going over Knife’s Edge en route to the summit.
+I was very glad as I took the Dudley route (the steepest trail) up Katahdin and ended up going over Knife’s Edge en route to the summit.
 I had no blisters or hot spots for the trip.
 No Blisters in Baxter State Park Drying the White Pair of Fox River Escape Socks For the first two months of testing I have not experienced any durability problems at all.
 There are no loose threads that I can tell and I haven’t noticed any pilling either.
 The socks have not lost any elasticity (not become over stretched) or worn down in any way that I can detect.
 Summary: So far the Fox River Escape Socks have been very comfortable and a great performing sock.
 They wick moisture well, dry quickly and I’ve had no durability issues with them whatsoever.
 The black pair do seem to have odor issues while the white pair I can’t keep white (though I’ve had this problem with all white hiking socks I own).
 Neither of these matter much to me though as they still function fine.
 Things I Like:

 Things I’m Not Thrilled About:

-This concludes my Field Report.
-The Long Term Report will be appended to this report approximately two months from the date of this report.
-Please check back then for further information.
+This concludes my Long Term Report.
 Thanks to Fox River and backpackgeartest for allowing me the opportunity to test the Escape Crew Socks.
-Read more reviews of Fox River Mills gear Read more gear reviews by Ken Bigelow Reviews > Clothing > Socks > Fox River Escape Crew Socks > Test Report by Ken Bigelow | |||
+Read more reviews of Fox River Mills gear Read more gear reviews by Ken Bigelow Reviews > Clothing > Socks > Fox River Escape Crew Socks > Test Report by Ken Bigelow |